johnpatrickmorgan/FireRoutes/README.md

 This captures in a single class all of the client's expectations of the avatar endpoint.
 Defining a number of routes in a single `Routes.swift` file provides a useful catalogue of all the endpoints your app may use.

-The `Route` concept also simplifies the code that originates the request:
+The `Route` concept also simplifies the code that originates the request via an extension to Alamofire's `SessionManager`:

 ```swift
 manager.request(AvatarRoute(userID:"jmorgan")) { response in